scroll

 • The foundation has three grant cycles per year.
 The grant application can be downloaded here.

-• Grant applications for 2025 are due on October 1.
+• Grant applications for 2026 are due on March 3, June 3, and September 9.

 • A post-grant report is required within one year of receiving grant funding, and prior to submitting a new grant application.
 The post-grant report can be downloaded here.